 What is the usual length of treatment?

 The length of treatment depends on why you are taking a beta-blocker.
 Some people only need to take beta-blockers for a few weeks, or months - for example, if you have an overactive thyroid.
-Some people need to take beta-blockers for the rest of their life (for example, after a heart attack).
+Some people need to take beta-blockers for the rest of their lives - for example, after a heart attack (myocardial infarction).

-You cannot take a beta-blocker if you have:
+You cannot take a beta-blocker if you have certain conditions, including:

 - Uncontrolled heart failure.

-- Certain problems with the rhythm of your heart - for example, sick sinus syndrome.
+- Certain problems with the rhythm of your heart - eg, sick sinus syndrome.